sksamuel/cohort/README.md

    // enable an endpoint to dump threads threaddump = true

+   // set to true to return the detailed status of the healthcheck response verboseHealthCheckResponse = true

    // enable healthchecks for kubernetes
    // each of these is optional and can map to any healthcheck url you wish
    // for example if you just want a single health endpoint, you could use /health